 Melinda Skea 202-349-7224 firstname.lastname@example.org

 “Americans disagree about sex and religion.
 That’s nothing new.
-But this case is about whether the government will allow people who disagree to live side-by-side in peace, or whether the government will instead pick one ‘correct’ moral view and force everyone to conform,” said Luke Goodrich, Deputy General Counsel of the Becket Fund for Religious Liberty.
+But this case is about whether the government will allow people who disagree to live side-by-side in peace, or whether the government will instead pick one ‘correct’ moral view and force everyone to conform,” said Luke Goodrich, Deputy General Counsel of Becket.
 “Fortunately, the Supreme Court has already resolved this question and held that the government can’t force people to promote views they disagree with.”

 “Both same-sex couples, and religious believers committed to traditional understandings of sexuality, have faced hostile regulation that condemns their most cherished commitments as evil,” said Professor Douglas Laycock, Professor of Law at the University of Virginia.
 “The American solution to this conflict is to protect the freedom of both sides—not punish the side that dissents.”